 You can trade with the wandering trader to get natural items like dies, saplings, and biome-based blocks.
 Even though most players don’t require their offered items, the wandering traders can still be helpful in certain situations.

 Winner of the Minecraft Mob Vote 2022, Sniffer is a dinosaur-like ancient mob that doesn’t spawn naturally in the overworld.
-Instead, you have to find its egg within chests of ocean ruins and hatch it.
-Once the egg hatches, the Sniffer appears as a baby and slowly grows into one of the largest passive mobs in the game.
+Instead, you have to find the sniffer egg by unearthing the suspicious sand with the brush in Minecraft in the warm ocean ruins and hatch it.
+Once the egg hatches, the Snifflet appears and slowly grows into one of the largest passive mobs in the game.
 Its size is comparable to the Ravager.

 As a passive mob, the Sniffer never attacks the player even if you attack it first.
 Instead, it helps them grow unique plants by sniffing out seeds from the ground.
-The seeds that the Sniffer provides aren’t available in the regular overworld and the plants that spring out of them are completely new as well.
-For now, the developers are planning that the plants to be only for visual purposes.
-Though, it won’t be surprising to see them leading to new crops in Minecraft or at least a few more dye options.
+The seeds that the Sniffer provides aren’t available in the regular overworld and the plants that spring out of them are torchflower and pitcher plant and they are completely new crops in Minecraft.
+You can then breed two adult sniffers using torchflower seeds; post which they drop a sniffer egg for you to hatch.
+When killed, adult sniffers drop only XP.

 The neutral mobs are not directly hostile to the player.
 Instead, they attack the player if an attack or similar provocation mechanic provokes them.
 The only exception to this rule is the goats.